 iRobot (IRBT) Gets a Hold Rating from Needham

-In a report released today, James Ricchiuti from Needham maintained a Hold rating on iRobot (IRBT).
-The company’s shares closed last Friday at $89.28, close to its 52-week high of $92.31.
+In a report issued on July 17, James Ricchiuti from Needham maintained a Hold rating on iRobot (IRBT).
+The company’s shares closed last Monday at $91.38, close to its 52-week high of $94.82.

 See today’s analyst top recommended stocks >>